-Ninety-six percent of water-quality-impaired watersheds in Pennsylvania are polluted because of nonpoint source pollution, such as AMD, urban and agricultural runoff, atmospheric deposition, on-lot sewage systems, earthmoving, stream hydromodification and timber harvesting.
+Ninety-six percent of water-quality-impaired watersheds in Pennsylvania are polluted because of nonpoint source pollution.
+Some of the primary activities that generate nonpoint source pollution include, AMD, urban and agricultural runoff, atmospheric deposition, on-lot sewage systems, earthmoving, stream hydromodification and timber harvesting.
+Nonpoint source pollution comes from many different sources.
+It originates from many places or a widespread area when rainfall or snowmelt runs over the land or through the ground, picks up pollutants depositing them into rivers, lakes, wetlands, and coastal waters or introduces them into groundwater.
 Pennsylvania's Nonpoint Source Management Program establishes the overall strategy Pennsylvania will use to implement watershed restoration and protection activities.
-The purpose of Growing Greener, SMCRA and AMD remediation grants is to address nonpoint source pollution through local, watershed-based planning, restoration and protection efforts.
+The purpose of Growing Greener, SMCRA and AMD remediation grants is to address nonpoint source pollution through local, watershed based planning, restoration and protection efforts.